openvinotoolkit/model_server/README.md

 * Currently, only *Predict* and *GetModelMetadata* calls are implemented using Tensorflow Serving API.
 *Classify*, *Regress* and *MultiInference* are planned to be added.
 * *GetModelMetadata* is reporting incorrect shape of model outputs.
 A fix is pending in OpenVINO&trade; API for reporting outputs shape.
-* In current version, models need to be mounted or present on the local file system.
-There are plans to add support for s3, ftp, sftp and http storage.
 * Currently, model versions are detected at server start time.
 Adding new versions requires service restart or starting new docker container.
 There are plans to add online detection of new model versions and config file changes.
 * Output_filter is not effective in the Predict call.
 All outputs defined in the model are returned to the clients.